JoeyXWong/git-lesson/data/README.md

-this folder contains raw data used for analysis.
+This folder contains raw data used for analysis.